Annual Drinking Water Quality Report

 Total Coliform

 The Total Coliform Rule requires water systems to meet a stricter limit for Coliform bacteria.
 Coliform bacteria are usually harmless, but their presence in water can be an indication of disease-causing bacteria.
 When Coliform bacteria are found, special follow-up tests are done to determine if harmful bacteria are present in the water supply.
 If this limit is exceeded, the water supplier must notify the public by newspaper, television or radio.
-In 2022, 396 samples obtained were tested for Total Coliforms and Fecal Coliforms.
-Zero (0) samples tested positive for Coliform growth.***Standards of the US EPA stipulate that for treated water of acceptable quality, not more than 10% of all standard 100ml portions examined per month by the Colilert procedure shall show the presence of coliform organisms.
+In 2023, 396 samples obtained were tested for Total Coliforms and Fecal Coliforms.
+One (1) sample tested positive for Coliform growth.
+Subsequent samples which included a recollect at sample site, a sample upstream of the sample site and downstream of the sample site were all coliform absent and E. coli negative.
+No further sampling was required. ***Standards of the US EPA stipulate that for treated water of acceptable quality, not more than 10% of all standard 100ml portions examined per month by the Colilert procedure shall show the presence of coliform organisms.

 Some of the possible contaminants that MCMA monitors for are listed below.
 While this is not an exhaustive list, it includes the more common things found in drinking water.